 These three licenses are for small and medium-sized businesses (300 or fewer employees).
 Microsoft caps each license at 300 users, so at most, you can only have 300 of one of these licenses.

-These three plans offer cloud storage (OneDrive/SharePoint), project collaboration through Teams, email and calendaring through Exchange, basic Identity management through Azure Active Directory, and online versions of the Office applications.
+These three plans offer cloud storage (OneDrive/SharePoint), project collaboration through Teams (except the no Teams plans), email and calendaring through Exchange, basic Identity management through Azure Active Directory, and online versions of the Office applications.

 The main differences: